thaskoo/codeX_ReleaseOneNarrativeWorkbook/README.md

 ## Node intro

 Let's enrol to http://nodeschool.io/ now by installing on the ```learnyounode``` course.
-For now you only complete the first 6 lessons, do the rest later.
-It get a bit more hairy from lesson 7 onwards, but you will master that soon.
+***Only complete the first 6 lessons, do the rest later.**

 The first 6 lessons will serve you well for now.

 Install it in the command line: